raulrozza/Spiritual-Swordsman/en Spiritual Swordsman.md

 When you engage in two-weapon fighting, you can add your ability modifier to the damage of the second attack.

 ### Spiritual Manifestation
-You discover peculiar spiritual manifestations beffiting yours your weapon's spirit.
+You discover peculiar spiritual manifestations beffiting yours and your weapon's spirit.

  At 2nd level, you gain one spiritual manifestation of your choice.
 Your manifestation options are detailed at the end of the class description.
 When you gain certain spiritual swordsman levels, you gain additional manifestatons of your choice as shown in the Spiritual Manifestations column of the Spiritual Swordsman table.